silvacms/documentation/source/silva/buildout/extending.rst

 `zope2instance recipe`_ description page.

-.. warning:: If you use a WSGI server, not all server configuration settings described by the `zope2instance recipe`_ will work, as those settings applies to the Zope server which is not use in that kind of setup.
+.. warning:: If you use a WSGI server, not all server configuration settings defined by the `zope2instance recipe`_ will work, as those settings apply to the Zope server which is not use in that kind of setup.
+However, any setting related to zodb configuration for example stays valid.

 .. _PyPi: http://pypi.python.org/pypi
 .. _zope2instance recipe: http://pypi.python.org/pypi/plone.recipe.zope2instance